vincentlaguna/learn-c-cpp/README.md

 - Code and compile simple Hello World! statement
 - Variables can be local and global (local: automatic and internal)
-- Global variables are "External" and not recommended
+- Global variables are "External"
 - External Static Variables
 - While and For statement (loops)
 - Symbolic constants - #define